Agrimatics/activemodel-datastore/README.md

 Active Model Datastore will then handle the authentication for you, and the datastore instance can be accessed with `CloudDatastore.dataset`.

-There is also an example Puma config file [here](https://github.com/Agrimatics/activemodel-datastore/blob/master/test/support/datastore_example_rails_app/config/puma.rb).
+There is an example Puma config file [here](https://github.com/Agrimatics/activemodel-datastore/blob/master/test/support/datastore_example_rails_app/config/puma.rb).

 ## <a name="model"></a>Model Example